 For instance, suppose that you are a physician.
 You are insured under a professional liability policy that covers damages arising from a "professional incident."
 This term is defined as any act, error or omission committed by you in the providing or failure to provide dental services.
 Clearly, the policy is ill-suited to your activities as a physician because it is designed for dentists.

-Some medical malpractice policies cover your vicarious liability for acts committed by other people.
+Vicarious Liability: Some medical malpractice policies cover your vicarious liability for acts committed by other people.
 This coverage is essential if you employ workers or hire medical practitioners that are independent contractors.
-As the employer of such individuals, you may be liable for errors they make that cause injuries to patients.
+As the employer of such individuals, you may be liable for errors they make that cause injury to patients.